 Visiting the UNESCO Paraguay site

 Visiting the UNESCO Paraguay site is a must for travelers coming to Paraguay.
-It’s a great way to learn about Paraguay’s colonial history.
+It’s a great way to learn about the country’s colonial history.
 The Jesuit Missions of La Santísima Trinidad de Paraná and Jesús de Tavarangue, as the ruins are called, is located in southwestern part of the country.

 The history of the Jesuit Missions

 The first European settlers to Paraguay were the Jesuits missionaries, a sect of the Catholic religion.
 These missionaries became fully integrated with the Guarani, the native people of Paraguay.
 The Jesuits were translating the Bible into Guarani.
 They were actually pretty successful at converting many Guarani to Catholicism.

 But this success proved to be a threat to the Spanish empire.
 And eventually the Spanish came and massacred all the Jesuits and Guarani who lived in these Jesuit communities.

 Once the Spanish came, they tried to take over what the Jesuits had started.
 But without the Guarani’s respect, and having used force to overtake any resistors, the Spanish were not able to achieve the same level of success and loyalty that the Jesuits had.

 The 1986 movie, “The Mission,” is actually an accurate portrayal of the things that happened at this UNESCO Paraguay site.
 It’s a great primer to understanding the missionary history of South American countries like Paraguay.

 Walking through the ruins of the mission

 Different parts of the ruins of the UNESCO Paraguay site played different roles for the Jesuits.
 One section was where the schools were.
 Another section was the market area.
 And yet another part of the ruins was where the priests lived.